rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 </html>
 ```

-Now that we have a base template, let’s create the main page of the website
+Now that we have a base template, let's create the main page of the website
 (index.html) as our main\_page view renders:

 ``` html+django